Use the traffic light system for racking inspections to ensure work safety in the warehouse at all times.

 Defects found during the shelf inspection are divided into three different damage classes.
 The category to which the damage belongs is made visible directly on the racking system with an inspection sticker.
 Due to the danger levels, the employees know how to proceed with the rack.
 Shelf damage is classified into the following three categories:

 The green hazard level means that the damage detected during the shelf inspection does not yet exceed the limit values.
 The components are classified as operational and safe but require monitoring.
-The affected component is identified by a coloured marking, which must be inspected.
+The affected component is identified by a colored marking, which must be inspected.

 Serious damage has been detected at the orange hazard level, which requires repair or replacement as soon as possible.
 However, the damage is not so serious that the rack must be unloaded immediately and the defective part replaced.
 However, if the storage equipment is unloaded, it must not be loaded again before repair.
 Until the facility is safe again, it must also be locked off by the safety officer.